oracle/terraform-provider-oci/website/docs/d/datascience_pipeline.html.markdown

 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the pipeline.
 * `infrastructure_configuration_details` - The infrastructure configuration details of a pipeline or a step.
 	* `block_storage_size_in_gbs` - The size of the block storage volume to attach to the instance.
+	* `block_storage_size_in_gbs_parameterized` - The size of the block storage volume to attach to the pipeline step run instance specified as a parameter.
+This overrides the blockStorageSizeInGBs value.
+The request will fail if the parameters used are null or invalid.
 	* `shape_config_details` - Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
 		* `cpu_baseline` - The baseline OCPU utilization for a subcore burstable VM instance.
 If this attribute is left blank, it will default to `BASELINE_1_1`.
 The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
 BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
 BASELINE_1_1 - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
-		* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
-This specifies the size of the memory in GBs.
+		* `memory_in_gbs` - The total amount of memory available to the pipeline step run instance GBs.
+		* `memory_in_gbs_parameterized` - The total amount of memory available to the pipeline step run instance in GBs specified as a parameter.
+This overrides the memoryInGBs value.
+The request will fail if the parameters used are null or invalid.
-		* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+		* `ocpus` - The total number of OCPUs available to the pipeline step run instance.
+		* `ocpus_parameterized` - The total number of OCPUs available to the pipeline step run instance specified as a parameter.
+This overrides the ocpus value.
+The request will fail if the parameters used are null or invalid.
 	* `shape_name` - The shape used to launch the instance for all step runs in the pipeline.
 	* `subnet_id` - The subnet to create a secondary vnic in to attach to the instance running the pipeline step.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in 'Failed' state.